When you hear the word “networking” what emotion does it provoke? Anxiety? Dread? Nervousness?

 Well, that’s not me.
-As a writer, I may have the ability to enter the mind of an extrovert and express their emotions through an accurate choice of words, but, networking?
+As a writer, I may have the ability to enter the mind of an extrovert and accurately express their emotions through words, but, networking?
 Sweat beads form along my brow line and upper lip merely at the thought of it!

 A necessary evil